hyperlogic/hifi-input-recorder-viewer/README.md

-Can be used to visualize and playback a input recording from High Fidelity, in a web app.
+Can be used to visualize and playback a input recording from High Fidelity, via a python app.

-I created this to help visualize tracking glitches and errors.

-Requires TypeScript to generate the js.